Discover Japan : Nature (Biodiversity / Fauna & Flora)

 Wildlife

 The fauna is very similar to that of China and Korea, due to the ancient migrations that took place when Japan was still attached to the rest of the Asian continent.
-However, some of Japan's species are unique, such as the Japanese giant salamander and the Japanese macaque.
-From north to south, some specimens of brown bears, seals, walruses, sea lions, weasels, ermines, minks, sea eagles, guillemots, crested cormorants, swans, cranes(tsuru), wild ducks white-collared bears, deer, wild boar, wolves, foxes, weasels, badgers(tanuki), habu (a large poisonous snake), cicadas(semi), cockroaches(gokiburi), hototogisu (a type of nightingale), zosterops, doves and falcons.
-While many of these animals are endangered, many birds (jays) and game birds such as pheasants and raptors (eagles and falcons) are still common.
-Here are three examples of animals you may encounter.
+However, some of Japan's species are unique, such as the giant Japanese salamander and the Japanese macaque.
+From north to south, a few specimens of brown bears, seals, walruses, sea lions, weasels, ermines, minks, sea eagles, guillemots, crested cormorants, swans, cranes(tsuru), wild ducks, white-collared bears, deer, wild boar, wolves, foxes, weasels, badgers(tanuki), habu (a large venomous snake), cicadas(semi), cockroaches(gokiburi), hototogisu (a type of nightingale), zosterops, doves and falcons.
+While many of these animals are endangered, a large number of birds (jays) and game birds such as pheasants and birds of prey (eagles and falcons) are still common.
+Here are three examples of the animals you're likely to encounter.

-These monkeys are widespread in the archipelago and are also called "snow monkeys".
-Thanks to their thick fur, they are very resistant to cold and snow.
-If you decide to visit the Jigokudani Monkey Park in Nagano Prefecture in winter, you can see them enjoying a bath in the local hot springs.
+Japanese macaques.
+These monkeys, widespread in the archipelago, are also known as "snow monkeys".
+Thanks to their thick fur, they are highly resistant to cold and snow.
+If you decide to visit the Jigokudani Monkey Park in Nagano Prefecture in winter, you can watch them enjoying a bath in the local hot springs.

 Snow crab.
 This species of crab lives in the cold waters of the Sea of Japan.
-They are called zuwaigani here and the Japanese love them in winter.
-Yes, these crabs are caught between November and March and their price can quickly rise.
-Some crabs even have names, which can also affect their popularity with gourmets
+They're called zuwaigani here, and the Japanese love them in winter.
+Yes, these crabs are caught between November and March, and their price can quickly climb.
+Some crabs even have their own names, which can also affect their popularity with gourmets.

 The flora

-The forest occupies 68% of the archipelago.
-This high rate is due to the fact that it covers the mountains and that it provides the basic material for traditional constructions.
-One could roughly divide Japan into four botanical zones.
-However, it should be borne in mind that the multitude of microclimates and the interpenetration of trends between the areas influenced by the winds coming from the Sea of Japan and those influenced by the Pacific have resulted in a great climatic diversity and floral variety.
+Forest covers 68% of the archipelago.
+This high percentage is due to the fact that it covers the mountains and provides the basic material for traditional construction.
+Japan can be roughly divided into four botanical zones.
+It should be borne in mind, however, that the multitude of microclimates and the interpenetration of trends between zones influenced by winds coming from the Sea of Japan and those subject to the influence of the Pacific are at the origin of great climatic diversity and floral variety.

+Northern zone.
 This botanical zone covers northern Honshū and southern Hokkaidō.
-Deciduous trees such as bunas and, of course, conifers will be encountered here: the Hinoki and Hiba, as well as the Sawakurumi and Harunire.
+Here you'll find deciduous trees like bunas and, of course, conifers: Hinoki and Hiba, as well as Sawakurumi and Harunire.

-This is the zone that covers, roughly, southern Kyūshū and the Ryūkyū Islands.
+Southern zone.
+This zone covers, roughly speaking, southern Kyūshū and the Ryūkyū Islands.
 The climate here oscillates between warm influences and tropical zones.
-Therefore, one will find evergreen trees, but also coconut trees, banana trees, camphor trees, lemon trees: Kusunoki and Tachibana.
+You'll find evergreen trees, as well as coconut, banana, camphor and lemon trees: Kusunoki and Tachibana.

 Organize your trip with our partners Japan